cnichte/basic-electron-typescript-react-starter/README.md

 ## create a database

-This is for Synology Diskstation.
+This is for Synology Diskstation, but you can also set up a local Docker for example with [Docker-Desktop](https://www.docker.com/products/docker-desktop/), or [create Docker Container in VS-Code](https://code.visualstudio.com/docs/containers/overview).

-* Log in to DSM as admin.
+* Log in to DSM of your diskstation as admin (this is  Webapp)
 * Create the folders with the File Station `docker-data/mariadb/data`
 * folder
 * Container-Manager aufrufen